74Thirsty/EasyBayPro/README.md

 ## ⚠️ Final Note

 PowerLister is powerful.
 Automating listings can scale mistakes as quickly as profits. **Always dry-run, always validate, always log.**

----

-👉 Do you want me to also draft the actual **LICENSE file** text for this “Private License — Not for Redistribution,” so it’s enforceable like a custom EULA?